If you want to drink alcohol after bariatric surgery safely and responsibly read this article to learn how.

-Many people enjoy social drinking such as having a couple of beers at a baseball game or a glass of wine with dinner.
-If you’re having bariatric surgery, though, the way your body reacts to alcohol will change.
+Many people enjoy drinking alcohol socially, such as having a couple of beers at a baseball game or a glass of wine with dinner.
+If you’ve had bariatric surgery, though, the way your body reacts to alcohol is different than it did prior to having bariatric surgery.
 So, is drinking alcohol after bariatric surgery a good idea?
-You may need to re-evaluate the way you drink.

 Drinking Alcohol After Bariatric Surgery

 After bariatric surgery, the process of absorbing alcohol gets a little bit more complicated.
 Bariatric surgery drastically changes how your body handles alcohol, and if you don’t know this, you can get into some trouble.

 Absorption and the body’s ability to metabolize alcohol is greatly reduced after surgery, which can cause patients to feel intoxicated after only a single drink and in some cases show signs of being drunk after only a few sips.

 Unlike your pre-surgery self, you no longer have a larger stomach that holds the alcohol you drink and it can’t intermingle with the food and digestive enzymes, which would normally slow down the release and resulting absorption in the small bowl.

 It’s more like pouring the alcohol straight into your small bowel for instant absorption into the bloodstream.

 Sleeve patients aren’t in the clear just because there is no bowel bypass.
 There are alcohol absorbing consequences to the sleeve gastrectomy as well.